hiring-lab/job_postings_tracker/README.md

 The [Indeed Hiring Lab](http://hiringlab.org) is an international team of economists and researchers dedicated to delivering insights that help drive the global labor market conversation.

 Indeed has websites in over 60 markets and 28 languages.
-The full list of markets is here: [indeed.com/worldwide](https://www.indeed.com/worldwide).
+The full list of markets is listed at [indeed.com/worldwide](https://www.indeed.com/worldwide).
 We have economists in Australia, Canada, France, Germany, UK/Ireland, and the US.
 If you are interested in data about other markets, please contact us at <hiringlabinfo@indeed.com>.

 For Frequently Asked Questions regarding Indeed's data, visit [hiringlab.org/indeed-data-faq](https://www.hiringlab.org/indeed-data-faq/).